 7. Be charitable and profitable

 If you’re going to offer a discount to get paying customers to your shop, why not have your promotion benefit the less fortunate, as well?
 The holidays are hard for many people who can’t afford gifts, food, or warmer clothes, so it’s extra meaningful to give back during this time.

-Offer a discount to anyone who is able to donate—they’ll feel good about it, you’ll feel good about it, and so will the recipient of the donation.
+Offer a discount to anyone who is able to donate — they’ll feel good about it, you’ll feel good about it, and so will the recipient of the donation.
 Warm fuzzies all around.
-Of course, post your promo to all your social feeds to amp participation, and to rack up the likes.
+Of course, post your promo to all your social feeds to amp participation.

 8. Embrace the Black Friday madness